 Wisdom Teeth Removal

-By the time the average adult turns the age of 18, he or she should have 32 teeth; giving them 16 teeth on the top and also 16 teeth on the bottom.
+By the time the average adult turns the age of 18, he or she should have 32 teeth; giving them 16 teeth on the top and 16 on the bottom.
 Every tooth in the mouth has it’s own specific name and function.
 The teeth that are located in the front of the mouth (incisors, canine and bicuspid teeth) are ideal for grasping and biting food into smaller pieces.
 The teeth that are located in the back of the mouth (molar teeth) are used to grind food up into a suitable consistency to enable it to be easily swallowed.